maargenton/articles/2022-05-styling-wc/README.md

 }
 ```

-Outside of the component, the custom properties can be redefined on the custom
+Outside of the component, the custom properties can be redefined to apply custom
-element to apply the overall document styling.
+styling.

 ```css
 my-component {